nimonkaranurag/airline-delay-prediction/README.md

 # Airline Delay Prediction

 This project aims to analyze and predict airline delays using PySpark for data processing and machine learning, Docker for containerization, and Jupyter for interactive data analysis.
+The link to the dataset is here : https://www.kaggle.com/datasets/yuanyuwendymu/airline-delay-and-cancellation-data-2009-2018 I used the 2018 dataset for my training.

 ## Project Structure
 ```